On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty

-Note that ruin may be either exogeneous or endogeneous (i.e. caused by a claim or by a dividend payment).
-A dividend strategy is admissible if ruin is always exogeneous, or more precisely, an admissible dividend strategy $D^\pi=\{D^\pi_t, t\in\mbb R_+\}$ is a right-continuous $\mbf F$-adapted stochastic process that will satisfy that at any time preceding ruin, a dividend payment is smaller than the size of the available reserves, that is, for any $t\leq\tau^\pi$,
+Note that ruin may be either exogeneous or endogeneous (i.e., caused by a claim or by a dividend payment).
+A dividend strategy is admissible if ruin is always exogeneous, or more precisely, an admissible dividend strategy $D^\pi=\{D^\pi_t, t\in\mbb R_+\}$ is a right-continuous $\mbf F$-adapted stochastic process that will satisfy that, at any time preceding the epoch of ruin, a dividend payment is smaller than the size of the available reserves, that is, for any $t\leq\tau^\pi$,